zubairabid/Semester6/subjects/EandP/Assignments/2/throwingideasaround.md

       But if they retain control, Industrial use is fair play as *paisa*.

+## Justice and Rights

+### Initial snippers of ideas

+- Utilitarian favours Corporate agenda in a climate where it is linked with development of the community
+- Rawl's conception favours individual liberty: so if the corporation is treated as an individual and given such rights then they have the liberty to use the land.
+This is not the construction we have, as there is the thing with (i forgot) (okay wait) (it's the ) government control.
+- Social justice: justice for tribals and others living historically in the forests.
+- Currently, we have government control of forests - with no rights to localites.
+This is kind of utilitarian?
+In the sense that it was laws framed to benefit solely the British usage of the land.

+**Mention the idea that various uses of forests are inter-conflicting and that resource usage in one way can mean the destruction of another form of living**

 - FRA's take on Justice and Rights:
     -